AdobeDocs/experience-manager-core-components.en/help/components/list.md

 Tap or click the **Add** button to inset a new item to the list.

+* In the **Link** field enter either
+  * A fully-qualified URL
+  * A relative URL to existing AEM content
-* Enter text for the item in the list or use the **Selection Dialog** to choose an item from AEM.
+    * You can use the **Selection Dialog** to choose an item from AEM.
+* In the **Text** field, enter the text that will display for the link in the list.
+* Check the checkbox if the link should open in a new browser tab

+Once more than one item is created for the list you can arrange the list.

 * Use the drag handle to re-arrange the items in the list.
 * Use the trash can icon to delete items in the list.